-Should there be a cut-off age for mammograms?
+Should there be a cutoff age for mammograms?

 A cancer detection trend discovered

-The new study used data from about six million screening mammograms performed across the country between 2008 and 2014.
+The new study used data from about 6 million screening mammograms performed across the country between 2008 and 2014.
 That data, which included about three million women aged 40 to 90 years old, came from the American College of Radiology's National Mammography Database.

-Lee and her colleagues analyzed the data, taking a close look at patients' ages, their screening results, how many were called back for additional evaluation, and their biopsy results.
+Lee and her colleagues analyzed the data, taking a close look at patients' ages, their screening results, how many were called back for additional evaluation and their biopsy results.

 They then found that as the age of patients increased until 90 years old, so did the rate in which cancer was detected in their screenings.

 In other words, "as women get older, you're finding more cancers per 1,000 screening mammograms," Lee said.
-"It makes sense to us that the cancer detection rate is significantly higher with increased age because breast cancer is a disease of older women."
+"It makes sense to us that the cancer detection rate is significantly higher with increased age, because breast cancer is a disease of older women."

 Previous research has shown that many cancers detected by mammograms represent over-diagnosis.